NREL/reV-tutorial/tutorial_13_rev_in_cloud/README.md

 ### 4c) Spin Up Cluster

-Before you can access your AWS account to create the parallel cluster we configured in [section 2b](2b-configure-cluster) we need to authenticate the connection.
+Before you can access your AWS account to create the parallel cluster you configured above,you need to authenticate the connection.
 To do this, run the appropriate AWS sign-on command using the AWS CLI.
 For the single sign-on method use:

 ```bash
 sso login